dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

     \\\\mydomainazfiles.file.core.windows.net\\\<file-share-name\>
     ```

-3. Create 3 new directories in the root share.
+3. Create three new directories in the root share.

     -    **Profiles**